 Understand that you will be evaluated from the very start of your presentation.
-Practically before you even open your mouth, a lot of audiences can evaluate your level of confidence and how receptive or tuned-in you are to the audience.
+Practically before you even open your mouth, a lot of audiences can evaluate your level of confidence and how receptive or tuned-in you are to them.
+After the initial impression is formed in the first few seconds, some audience members will actually decide whether they will actively listen to you or only passively listen while they check their email, daydream or count the ceiling tiles.
 Knowing that the entire audience will evaluate you from the very start, you need to put special focus on how you open your presentation.